Ablaze My Sorrow

 Ablaze My Sorrow is a melodic death metal band from Falkenberg, Sweden.
-The group formed in 1993, released three full-length albums for No Fashion Records through several lineup changes, and received significant exposure among metal press outlets before disbanding in August 2006.
-In January 2013 the band reunited.
+The group formed in 1993 and released three full-length albums for No Fashion Records.
+They went through several lineup changes and received exposure from the metal press before disbanding in August 2006.
+The band reunited in January 2013.

 History

-The group first came together in 1993, featuring original members Martin Quist on vocals and guitar, Magnus Carlsson on guitar, Anders Brorsson on bass, and Fredrik Wenzel on drums.
-The group recorded a demo before drummer Alex Bengtsson replaced Wenzel and guitarist Roger Johansson joined the group, both playing on their 1996 debut for No Fashion Records entitled If Emotion Still Burns.
-After the release of the record, Quist and Johansson left the group, and were replaced by Fredrik Arnesson on vocals and Dennie Linden on guitar in time for their follow-up effort, 1997's The Plague.
-After The Plague, the group went on a temporary hiatus, and replaced Fredrik Arnesson with new vocalist Kristian Lönnsjö and electronic bagpipist Chris Kojali.
+The group came together in 1993, featuring original members Martin Quist on vocals and guitar, Magnus Carlsson on guitar, Anders Brorsson on bass, and Fredrik Wenzel on drums.
+The group recorded a demo before drummer Alex Bengtsson replaced Wenzel and guitarist Roger Johansson joined the group.
+They both played on the 1996 debut for No Fashion Records, If Emotion Still Burns.
+After the record's release, Quist and Johansson left and were replaced with Fredrik Arnesson on vocals and Dennie Linden on guitar in time for their 1997 follow-up, The Plague.
+After The Plague, the group went on hiatus, and replaced Fredrik Arnesson with vocalist Kristian Lönnsjö and electronic bagpipist Chris Kojali.
 In 2001, they returned with their third album, Anger, Hate and Fury.
-The cover of the album featured artwork by Niklas Sundin, a renowned album cover artist.
+The cover featured artwork by album cover artist Niklas Sundin.
 In 2004, the group played the Swedish 2000 Decibel festival.
 On August 16, 2006, the group announced it was breaking up.
-In January 2013 the band reunited.
+The band reunited in January 2013.